 5 ticks X $12.50 per tick X 3 contracts = $187.50 (plus commissions)

 Control Your Account Risk

-The stop-loss should only be hit if you are wrong about the direction of the market.
-You need to know your cents/ticks/pips at risk on each trade because this allows you to calculate your dollars at risk, which is a much more important calculation.
-Your dollars at risk on each trade should ideally be kept to 1% or less of your trading capital.
-That way, even a string of losses won't greatly deplete your trading account.
+The stop-loss should only be hit if you incorrectly predicted the direction of the market.
+You need to know your cents or ticks or pips at risk on each trade, because that allows you to calculate your dollars at risk, which is a much more important calculation, and one that guides your future trades.
+Your dollars at risk on each trade should ideally be kept to 1% or less of your trading capital so that a loss—even a string of losses—won't greatly deplete your trading account.

 What is a trailing stop-loss order and how do you use one?

 A trailing stop-loss order functions similarly to a stop-loss order, but the order isn't stagnant.
 Instead of being tied to a specific sell price, a trailing stop-loss order updates with price action and is tied to the current price.
 When the stock price goes up, the price that would trigger a trailing stop-loss order increases by the same amount.
 For example, a trader may decide they want to sell when the stock price declines by $1.
 If the price starts at $22, this trailing stop-loss order will trigger at $21.
 If the stock price rallies to $25, then the trailing stop-loss order will trigger at $24.
 If a trader leaves the order open indefinitely, it will automatically update until a decline triggers it.
 These triggers can be measured in dollars or percentages.